lxhq/leetcode/README.md

 * Example: 403.
 Frog Jump.
 #### 2. Please not only consider using a int[] or int[][] to record the dp states.
 The size of every stages' dp states my change.
 So we may use a changable structure (Map, Set, List ...) to store states in every stages.
 This is easy to use when dp transfer function only care about the i - 1 stage.
 So we can only keep one changeable structure.
 * Example: 1187.
 Make Array Strictly Increasing
+#### 3. If a dp algorithm's transfer function only contains dp[i - 1], it is really similier to a kind of BFS algorithm

 ### 3. For tree - related problem please consider divide it to sub-trees